Booligoosh/codetheweb.blog/_posts/2017-11-15-basic-css-properties.md

 ## RGB values
-RGB stands for Red, Green and Blue.
-Basically, the three colors are addded together to produce many colors.
+RGB stands for Red, Green and Blue, which are addded together to produce many colors.
 The values for R,G and B range from 0-255.
 Here is an example of an RGB color:
 ```CSS
 h1 {
     color: rgb(244, 188, 66);